 Perhaps it is imprudent to borrow from that age-old warning, “Leaves of three, let it be” (which reminds us that plants bearing sets of three leaflets, like poison ivy and poison oak, can cause a nasty skin rash if you touch them) for a discussion of strawberries.
 But strawberries, too, bear their leaflets in sets of three.
 They are serrated and somewhat oval-shaped, attaching together at a single point.

 Most common where I live is Fragaria virginiana, whose leaflets are almost blue-green in color and do not have prominent veins.
 There is also Fragaria vesca, which shares a similar geographical range.
 This strawberry’s leaves are more of a green-green and the veins are more pronounced.
-Both are edible-berry-bearing strawberry plants.
+Both bear edible strawberries.

 If you learn the leaves and pick out the plants in advance, you can watch them grow over the course of a season while you hike or walk the dog.
 Watch for them to bloom into pretty, white, 5-petaled flowers with yellow centers.
 See if they have shiny red runners protruding from their bases, crawling across the ground to establish new colonies.
 Then as the season progresses, squint sideways at the strawberry plants as you scale a dry hill, or peek underneath those that carpet a shady forest floor.
 One of these days you just might glimpse red, and upon closer inspection, discover one of nature’s tiny treasures.

-There is also a “false strawberry” (Potentilla indica syn.
-Duchesnea indica) occurring in the eastern half of the U.S. and down the West Coast (USDA).
+There is also a “false strawberry” (Duchesnea indica) that occurs in the eastern half of the U.S. and down the West Coast.
 It looks like a strawberry in several regards—the leaves occur as sets of three serrated leaflets (though to my eye their lobes appear rounder) and the flowers are 5-petaled (though their petals are yellow instead of white).
 But when you come across false strawberries in full fruit, as I have in Philadelphia lawns, they look like fat, red strawberries.

 If you find the imposter, you might be fooled.
-But it appears to be edible, Thayer writes (2010), and I have experienced no ill effects (aside from a complete lack of flavor) after popping one into my mouth.
+But it appears to be edible, Thayer writes (2010), and I have experienced no ill effects after popping these nearly flavorless berries into my mouth.
 They’re probably not the best choice for pies or ice cream sauce, but they probably won’t hurt you either.

 With the exception of those who have already experienced the magic of a real wild strawberry, most people to whom I teach this plant in spring refuse to believe that delicious strawberries will form later.
 They are amazed by how densely the strawberry plants cover our forest floors up here, and still do not believe that all those plants might one day fruit luscious red gems, hidden beneath the forest understory.
 But they do.